nyu-pl-sp19/class09/README.md

 tells us that the return type of `hungry` is the same type as the type of `hungry` itself.
-However, such recursive types cannot be expressed in OCaml's type system directly for otherwise, the type inference problem would again become unsolvable.
-As we shall see, there is a workaround for this restriction: OCaml allows recursive types to be introduced explicitly.
+However, such recursive types cannot be expressed in OCaml's type system directly, for otherwise, the type inference problem would again become unsolvable.
+There is a workaround for this
+restriction: OCaml allows recursive types to be introduced explicitly.
 However, this workaround slightly complicates the implementation of the function `hungry`.